 On Tuesday afternoon, police said the same man offered a ride to a Malow Junior High student who was walking home from school.
 The student ran home and reported the incident to a parent.

 Last month, the man was sighted on a residential street twice near two elementary schools talking to young children.
-None of the children got into the man's vehicle, but they were able to help police with a sketch.
+None of the children got into the man's vehicle.

 The children have described the stranger as Hispanic, in his mid-30s, tall and stocky.
 He has short black hair, a mustache and a tattoo on his right arm.

 The Malow student said the man was wearing sunglasses and driving a small black SUV, possibly a Chevrolet Blazer.

 On Tuesday, a letter was sent home to all Malow Junior High School parents, as well as to nearby elementary schools, warning parents to talk with their children about what to do if a stranger approaches them.